Polish Folk Fashion: Pure Joy!

 default, Polish Folk Fashion: Pure Joy!, Illustration from ‘Polskie Stroje Ludowe’ / ‘Polish National Costumes’, photo: Wydawnictwo Muza, mapa22.jpg

-The Polish national wardrobe is filled to the brim with embroidered dresses in all possible colours, typical Gorals* hard-soled leather moccasins called kierpce, and ornaments which include red beaded necklaces and fancy peacock feathers from Krakow.
-Hanging next to stripy woollen and felt attire we find the finest silk, cashmere and colourfully threaded ornamental lace.
+The Polish national wardrobe is filled to the brim with embroidered dresses in all possible colours as well as Gorals*, hard-soled leather moccasins called ‘kierpce’ and ornaments from red beaded necklaces to fancy peacock feathers from Kraków.
+Hanging next to stripy woollen and felt attire, we find the finest silk, cashmere and colourfully threaded ornamental lace.

-The creators of the largest online encyclopedia documenting national Polish costumes (strojeludowe.net) want to show that folk dresses are more than just decorative garments used to adorn dancers staging traditional dances during harvest festivals,
+The creators of the largest online encyclopaedia documenting national Polish costumes, Strojeludowe.net, want to show that folk dresses are more than just decorative garments used in staging traditional dances during harvest festivals:

 We want to show national costumes not as a costume for the stage or a piece of fabric placed in a cabinet, but as a piece of clothing worn centuries ago by ordinary people in their everyday life.